 Actually, yes, they do indeed.
 Maybe not the word “LOSE,” but it does cost them money to market the coupon and pay the processing for each store that sells the product.

 Manufacturers spend tons of cash just to establish a new brand or new product line or only as of the original packaging

 Manufacturers also have to continue to entice their loyal consumers.
 They need to make their consumers aware of new varieties, and to make sure they keep up with some of the competition.

 Coupons are simply part of their Preplanned Budget.

-There are accountants and statistics people who have it calculated on how much of a percentage will be used out of the thousands of coupons that are printed and handed out across the country.
+Some accountants and statistics people have it calculated on how much of a percentage will be used out of the thousands of coupons that are printed and handed out across the country.

 Some statistics are High such as 90% of coupons get thrown in the trash!